Derby College: The Roundhouse – Hudson Building (HB)

-Joseph Wright Centre
+Joseph Wright Centre (JWC)

 Joseph Wright Centre (JWC) – Located in Derby City Centre.
 It opened in 2005, and was extended in the next two years.
-Courses include A' Levels (Choice of 35 including extended project), Music, Media, ICT Level 3 and T-levels.
+Courses include A' Levels (Choice of 35 including extended project), Music, Media, ICT Level 3, Science and T-levels.

-Broomfield Hall
+Broomfield Hall (BH)

 Broomfield Hall (BH) – Located on the A608 near Morley, Ilkeston, with 450 acre of land and was built in 1870.
 It is the home to Aboriculture, Agriculture, Animal Care, Conservation and Countryside, Equine, Floristry and Flower Arranging, Horticulture, Sport and Public Services courses.

 The Pathway to Independence programme is based at this site for young people with learning difficulties and disabilities.
 This used to be an independent agricultural college.
 It is also technically outside of Derby LEA, in Derbyshire and the Erewash district.

-It is also the centre for business training, a "skills solution provider" for companies.
-Conference facilities are available on this site.